MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

      - ***Very experimental!!*** *It is a heavy circuit to simulate in real-time.*
        - *This is due to the discrete op-omp topology used for the gain stages.
 An alternative version of this circuit with ideal op-amp components is provided.*
    - BOSS BD-2 Blues Driver (emy's Op-Amp Variant)
-     - *Noticeably brighter due to the use of ideal op-amp components as trade-off for CPU usage.*
+     - *Noticeably less compressed due to the use of ideal op-amp components at the first opamp stage and peak filter at the output stage as trade-off for CPU usage.*
+   - BOSS HM-2 Heavy Metal
    - Carlsbro Suzz
    - Dallas Rangemaster Treble Booster
    - Dan Armstrong Blue Clipper